 After the interview, your application returns to the decision queue.
 Standard processing takes 3-6 weeks; priority services (where available) reduce this to 5-10 working days.
 You will receive email notification when a decision is made, then instructions to collect your passport.

 The interview officer will not provide an immediate decision.
 Your application is assessed alongside the interview notes and all submitted evidence.
 Check current UK visa processing times for the most accurate timeframe estimates.
-You can also monitor updates through the official UK visas and immigration portal.
+If your application is taking longer than expected, see our UK visa delay guide for what an NSF email from UKVI means and how to escalate.
+For country-specific approval probability data, the UK visa success rate guide breaks down outcomes by nationality.

 | Service Type | Processing Time | Availability |